Why Administrators Have Way Too Much Power

-The native Office 365 Admin Center’s centralized management model of setting privileges entirely relies on granting “global admin rights” — even to regional, local, or business unit administrators.
-There is simply no facility for setting up regional and other geographic-based rights.
+The native Office 365 Admin Center focuses on providing global admin rights, giving admins who tend to work locally too much power and privileges they do not need.
+This centralized management model of setting privileges with Office 365 entirely relies on granting these ‘global admin rights’ – even to regional, local, or business unit administrators.
+There is simply no easy facility for setting up regional and other geographic-based rights.
 Nor can you easily set up rights based on business unit, country, or for remote or satellite offices.
 In addition, you cannot easily limit an admin’s rights granularly so they can only perform limited and specific functions, such as changing passwords when requested.

 Using a simple, intuitive interface, CoreView lets IT segment the Office 365 tenant in myriad ways — for example, by department, business unit, or location.
 After these groups are set up, IT can dive deeper, using CoreView’s RBAC capabilities to define specific permissions for administrators who then can only perform certain tasks and only against a specific subset of users.

 With CoreView, IT can take the entire organization served by Office 365 and break it into logical groups, or virtual tenants also called sub-tenants, perhaps based on Active Directory (AD) attributes or custom tags on the CoreView side.
 Once the organization is logically divided, regional admins can be assigned to the virtual tenants.

 CoreView further allows you to fine-tune what actions each admin can perform, and which reports they can see.
 Instead of using the native Office 365 Admin Center, your administrators simply log into the CoreView portal.
 Here, they are limited to making changes only to their assigned users, and can only perform actions they are specifically assigned.
 Find out more by reading our Learn to Love Office 365 Role-Based Access Control blog.

 Protect Your O365 Tenant With CoreView